JNRowe/cupage/doc/cupage.1.rst

 DESCRIPTION
 -----------

-:mod:`cupage` checks web pages and displays changes from the last run that match a given criteria.
+|modref| checks web pages and displays changes from the last run that match
+a given criteria.
 Its original purpose was to check web pages for new software releases, but it is easily configurable and can be used for other purposes.